sprollucy/Sweatbot-Beta/README.md

 ---

 ## **Latest Changelog**

+1.0.0.79-alpha
+- Fixed refund menu taking awhile to refresh after ever refund
+- Potentially fixed issue when multiple users send a message at once, causing the refund menu to crash the program
+- Fixed refund menu not creating a new bitlog text and loading the previous days data

 1.0.0.78-alpha
 - Added Refund menu to the connect menu to quickly access refunds without having to type it out in chat